 Ladies Yards : 243

 Challenges and Playing Tips for 8th hole

-The eighth offers a good chance of a birdie so long as the drive carries 150 yards of impenetrable rough.
+The eighth offers a good chance of a birdie so long as the drive carries 150 yards of impenetrable rough, visit website.
 Before the half – way but is reached another monstrous par 3 must be survived.